tpoisot/ms_proba_networks/ms/maintext.md

 ## Comparison of probabilistic networks

-In this sub-section, we apply the above measures to a bacteria--phage interaction network. @poul08 have measured the probability that 24 phages can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
+In this sub-section, we apply the above measures to a bacteria--phage interaction network. @poul08 measured the probability that 24 phage can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
 The (probabilistic) adjacency matrix was constructed by estimating the probability of each phage--bacteria interaction though independent infection